-It is our intention when teaching the English curriculum that our pupils obtain the necessary knowledge, skills and understanding to become lifelong readers and writers.
-We strive to ensure that all of our pupils receive a well-rounded learning experience when reading, writing, speaking and listening, which will give them the fundamental tools to achieve throughout their life.
-We aim to immerse pupils in the wonders of quality texts, to instil a love for reading, a passion for discovery and a confidence to explore their imagination.
+We strive to ensure that all of our pupils receive a well-rounded learning experience when reading, writing, speaking and listening, which will give them the fundamental tools to achieve throughout their lives.
+We aim to immerse pupils in the wonders of quality texts, to instil a love of reading, a passion for discovery and a confidence to explore their imagination.

 For more information about how we teach reading at Burlington Junior School, please visit our reading website page.